 Excessive ack deadline expiration rates can result in costly inefficiencies in your system.
 You pay for every redelivery and for attempting to process each message repeatedly.
 Conversely, a small expiration rate (for example, 0.1-1%) might be healthy.

-Monitoring message throughput
+Monitor message throughput

-Pull and StreamingPull subscribers may receive batches of messages in each pull response; push subscriptions receive a single message in each push request.
+Pull and StreamingPull subscribers might receive batches of messages in each pull response; push subscriptions receive a single message in each push request.
 You can monitor the batch message throughput being processed by your subscribers with these metrics:

 Pull: